UnlockGPU/UnlockGPU/index-revised.md

 ## How You Can Help

 **Every broken installation.
 Every abandoned project.
 Every time you paid the GPU Luxury Tax.
-This is how we fix it—not as users begging for scraps, but as owners demanding results.**
+We're turning that frustration into shareholder leverage.**

 **💻 Share your story** — Add to our [Developer Priorities](/priorities/).
 Your experience is our evidence.